awsdocs/aws-app-mesh-user-guide/doc_source/getting-started-kubernetes.md

        --approve
    ```

-   If you prefer to create the service account using the AWS Management Console or AWS CLI, see [Creating an IAM role and policy for your service account](https://docs.aws.amazon.com/eks/latest/userguide/create-service-account-iam-policy-and-role.html#create-service-account-iam-role)\.
+   If you prefer to create the service account using the AWS Management Console or AWS CLI, see [Creating an IAM role and policy for your service account](https://docs.aws.amazon.com/eks/latest/userguide/create-service-account-iam-policy-and-role.html#create-service-account-iam-role) in the *Amazon EKS User Guide*\.
 If you use the AWS Management Console or AWS CLI to create the account, you also need to map the role to a Kubernetes service account\.
-For more information, see [Specifying an IAM role for your service account](https://docs.aws.amazon.com/eks/latest/userguide/specify-service-account-role.html)\.
+For more information, see [Specifying an IAM role for your service account](https://docs.aws.amazon.com/eks/latest/userguide/specify-service-account-role.html) in the *Amazon EKS User Guide*\.

 1. Deploy the App Mesh controller\.
 For a list of all configuration options, see [Configuration](https://github.com/aws/eks-charts/blob/master/stable/appmesh-controller/README.md#configuration) on GitHub\.